Say Less (album)

-Say Less is the debut studio album by Canadian recording artist Roy Woods.
+Say Less is the second studio album by Canadian recording artist Roy Woods.
 The album was released on December 1, 2017, by OVO Sound, Warner Records and Unlock The Underground.
 It features guest appearances from OVO labelmates PartyNextDoor and Dvsn, alongside 24hrs and PnB Rock.
 It is preceded by one single; "What Are You On?".

 Background

 On March 9, 2017, the album's title was announced by Roy Woods via Twitter.
 The tracklist, release date and pre-order for the album was revealed on November 17, 2017.

 Singles

 The first promotional single, "Say Less" was released on the November 17, 2017, same date of the album's tracklist and release date reveal.
 The second promotional single, "Balance" featuring Dvsn and PnB Rock was released on November 23, 2017.

 The lead single, "What Are You On?" was released on July 21, 2017.

 Promotion

 Tour

 On January 30, 2018, Roy Woods announced an official headlining concert tour to further promote the album titled Say Less Tour.
 The tour began on March 17, 2018, in Orlando, at Backbooth.